This post is a summary of ASB loans and why I think it’s an awesome investment

 Some people advocate recycling (or rolling) the dividends to pay for the following year’s loan repayments.
 If you do this, then you end up with only RM 200,000 after 25 years, but the cashflow commitment is indeed lower.
 Think about it – leaving the dividends to compound nets you RM 1,000,000 instead – that is a fivefold difference in the total amount.
 That’s the miracle of compounding interest.
 If you can afford the monthly repayments, then by all means do that.

-Prior to 2015, the leverage potential was even greater, as banks were allowed to give out loans up to RM 400,000, which is double their current limit.
+Prior to 2015, the leverage potential was even greater, as banks were allowed to give out loans up to RM 400,000, double their current limit.
 Given that the natural initial limit of an ASB account is RM 200,000, and the average annual growth is 7%, it would take 10 years for a filled-up account to have a limit of RM 400,000.

 I have found that there is much confusion surrounding the ASB investment limit.
 This is what I now know: